EliAndrewC/l7r/setting/l7r.md

 So swear I, Kitsuki Tetsu."

-Tetsu's other 2 vows follow.
+Tetsu's other two vows follow.

 The Empire was formed in what is now Otosan Uchi, along the eastern ocean shore.
 This is significant in the context of the winds, because civilization was spread from east to west.